Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-64bit-Installer/README.md

 - Original FOV
 - Custom FOV value from scripts/chip.ini

+The FOV hotkey by default is F1 and you can change this to any keyboard or mouse key you like using the folder scripts -> chip.ini

 Due to engine limitations, FOV changes only apply after the camera state refreshes via the menu.

 ---